It was over 90 years ago, in 1923 when Maurice Olshansky, after immigrating to America, founded our company.

 To better serve the national Walmart account, in 2002 Maurice opened an office in Bentonville, AR, home of Walmart, and in 2004, Maurice acquired Western-Hoegee, a leading West Coast sporting goods wholesaler based in Glendale, California.
 The b2b website was redeveloped in 2005 with an even greater selection of products, more images and useful information to make ordering quick and efficient.

 Also in 2009, Maurice relocated its Canada operation to a new state of the art 150,000 sq. ft. distribution center and office, doubling the previous distribution capacity.
-The building features numerous green investments such as motion activated lighting, low volume plumbing, and increased recycling capacity.
+The building featured numerous green investments such as motion activated lighting, low volume plumbing, and increased recycling capacity.
 Serving over 2000 storefronts in Canada, shipping to all 10 provinces and 3 territories, this expanded distribution center showcased Maurice’s commitment to the Canadian market.

 After having been active in Asia sourcing products since the 60’s as a result of Melvin Olshansky’s pioneering efforts, this new office truly gives Maurice the “boots on the ground” to grow and maximize the Asian supply chain.
-This office will allow us to be closer to our supply sources and improve our relationships.
+This office allows us to be closer to our supply sources and improve our relationships.

 The talented China Office team has four main functions: